-Slows down Skin Aging
+Slows down skin ageing

-A lot of external factors today like pollution, exposure to ultraviolet rays, stress etc cause skin damage and aging.
+A lot of external factors today like pollution, exposure to ultraviolet rays, stress etc cause skin damage and ageing.
 Drinking cinnamon in the form of tea helps in increasing the blood flow which ensures beautiful plump skin and prevents fine lines.

 Helps in managing PCOS

 A lot of women suffer from PCOS or Polycystic Ovarian Syndrome.
-Cinnamon has been proven to be effective in managing the symptoms of PCOS as it creates a resistance towards increased levels of insulin.
-Cinnamon consumption keeps blood sugar level in check and prevents weight gain in women suffering from this disease.
+Cinnamon has been proven to be effective in managing the symptoms of PCOS as it creates resistance towards increased levels of insulin.
+Cinnamon consumption keeps the blood sugar level in check and prevents weight gain in women suffering from this disease.

-Reduces Swelling and Inflammation
+Reduces swelling and inflammation

 Consumption of Cinnamon tea helps in reducing inflammation and pain.
 It soothes joint aches and muscle pains.
 It reduces coughing and throat irritation.
 It is also considered to be a popular remedy for headaches and migraines.
 As cinnamon boosts blood circulation it gives great relief from arthritis pain as well.

-Helps in maintaining Oral Hygiene
+Helps in maintaining oral hygiene

 Cinnamon tea helps in maintaining fresh breath and general oral health.
 The antibacterial and antifungal properties of Cinnamon helps in killing the carriers of bad breath, tooth decay and gum problems.
 It ensures a clean and healthy mouth.

-Fights Acnes and Blemishes
+Fights acne and blemishes

 The antiseptic and antibacterial properties of cinnamon help in preventing and curing acne.
-It also helps in lightening the blemishes and maintaining a clear skin.
+It also helps in lightening the blemishes and maintaining clear skin.
 Drinking cinnamon tea regularly reflects great results on skin quality.